Minor league

 Minor leagues are professional sports leagues which are not regarded as the premier leagues in those sports.
 Minor league teams tend to play in smaller, less elaborate venues, often competing in smaller cities/markets.
 This term is used in North America with regard to several organizations competing in various sports.
 They generally have lesser fan bases, much smaller revenues and salaries, and are used to develop players for bigger leagues.
+Minor leagues are also occasionally used as a testing ground for proposed rule changes prior to implementation at the top level.

 The minor league concept is a manifestation of the franchise system used in North American sports, whereby the group of major league teams in each sport is fixed for long periods between expansions or other adjustments, which only take place with the consent of the major league owners.
 In Europe, and many other parts of the world, association football (soccer), basketball, american football, baseball, handball, hockey, etc. leagues have many divisions below the top-flight level as part of the football pyramid.
 In other parts of the world there is usually either a system of annual promotion and relegation, meaning that clubs have no fixed status in the hierarchy, or there is only one professional league per country in each sport, rendering the major/minor distinction irrelevant.